 - Nightmares

-Compared to other mental conditions, PTSD is relatively easy to diagnose for there is usually a preceding event.
-However, some clinicians believe that we’re overdiagnosing PTSD and some individuals may be struggling with another form of anxiety, such as a social anxiety disorder.
+Compared to other mental conditions, PTSD is relatively easy to diagnose as there’s a preceding event.
+However, some clinicians believe that we’re overdiagnosing PTSD and some individuals may struggle with another form of anxiety, such as a social anxiety disorder.

 Is PTSD Overdiagnosed?

-One of the biggest arguments for PTSD being overdiagnosed is the fact that most patients are having a natural reaction to trauma.
+One of the biggest arguments for PTSD being overdiagnosed is the fact that most patients have a natural reaction to trauma.
 As you can imagine, when one goes through a traumatic event, they’re likely to feel distressed from the experience.

 Researchers have looked into the matter and concluded, “The conflation of stress with trauma – and of trauma with PTSD – has become rife.
 This is the most convincing explanation for overdiagnosis.” ³

-Those involved with the research agree that in some areas, such as a military setting, PTSD is likely to be underdiagnosed.
-However, in other areas, such as the general society at large, they believe there have been an increased pressure on services to make a diagnosis.
+Researchers agree that in some areas, such as a military setting, PTSD is likely to be underdiagnosed.
+However, in other areas, such as the general society, they believe there’s been an increased pressure on services to make a diagnosis.

 How is PTSD Diagnosed?